gravitee-io/gravitee-doc-gen/example/plugin/README.md

   keyStore:
     #
     type:  # Possible values: "" "JKS" "PKCS12" "PEM"
-    # Content
-    # When type = 'PKCS12' or 'JKS'
-    content:
-    # Path to cert file
-    # When type = 'PEM'
-    certPath:
-    # Path to key store
-    # When type = 'JKS' or 'PKCS12'
-    path:
-    # Path to private key file
-    # When type = 'PEM'
-    keyPath:
-    # Certificate
-    # When type = 'PEM'
-    certContent:
-    # Private key
-    # When type = 'PEM'
-    keyContent:
     # Alias for the key
     # When type = 'JKS' or 'PKCS12'
     alias: